• Home

 You might be trying to decide whether it’s a good idea to visit Istanbul during Ramadan and if so, wondering what you’ll find.
 Will restaurants be open during the fasting hours?
 Will it be antisocial to have an alcoholic drink?
 Should more conservative clothes be worn?

-Istanbul-style Ramadan is more liberal than elsewhere.
+Istanbul-style Ramadan is more liberal than elsewhere in the Islamic world.
 During the day there’s anticipation in the air and after sunset you’ll find a festival atmosphere.
 Trees are draped with fairy lights and mosques display sparkling celebratory messages between their minarets.
 Families and friends come out together to promenade and in some areas, temporary stalls sell religious items, traditional snacks or treats for children.

 Restaurants, bars and clubs are generally open as usual, other than in the very conservative districts.
 Non-Muslims are welcomed and local people are as kind and generous as ever, or more so.
 Dress codes aren’t affected, so you can feel free to wear whatever you normally would in your own country.